regulus33/ReactNativePlayground/README.md

 since this is Android first, open android studio and select tools >> Android >> AVD manager >> select existing or create new device (basically run an instance of the emulator)

+OR

+to run on your actual phone, after enabling developer options, go to developer options and make sure enable usb debugging is selected, then plug your phone in via usb.
+Authorize your dev machine to connect.

 then run

 ``` react-native run-android ```